-The EIS will describe any mitigation measures or effect management proposed to be implemented during the construction, operation and decommissioning phases of the Project, including any need for fish habitat compensation, and navigation safety.
-Feasible measures to enhance the potential benefits associated with the construction and operation of the Project will also be detailed.
+The EIS will describe any mitigation measures or effect management proposed to be implemented during the construction, operation and decommissioning phases of the Project, including any need for fish habitat compensation, and measures to ensure navigability and the protection of navigation safety during construction, operation and maintenance and decommissioning of the Project.
+Feasible measures to enhance the potential benefits associated with the construction and operation and maintenance of the Project will also be detailed.